sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 - k8 cluster does not come with Ingress controller by default

-decouples configuration using config map when using example NGINX controller :
+Decouples configuration using config map when using example NGINX controller :

 steps:
 - create ingress controller